Gelfand Models for Diagram Algebras: Introduction

 \begin{subsection}{The partition algebra $\P_k(x)$}

-The partition algebra $\P_k(x)$ is spanned by the set partitions $\PP_k$ defined in Section \ref{sec:PartMonoid}, has dimension equal to the Bell number $B(2k)$, and is semisimple for $x \in \CC$ such that $x \not \in \{0,1,\ldots, 2k-1\}$ (see \cite{MS} or \cite{HR2}).
-When semisimple, its irreducible representations are indexed by partitions in the set
+The partition algebra $\P_k(x)$ is spanned by the set partitions $\PP_k$ defined in \ref{sec:PartMonoid} and has dimension equal to the Bell number $B(2k)$.
+For $x \in \CC$ such that $x \not \in \{0,1,\ldots, 2k-1\}$, $\P_k(x)$ is semismple (see \cite{MS} or \cite{HR2}) with irreducible modules indexed by partitions in the set